Canderton74/Quant-Intern-Take-Home/README.md

 ```

 Both files include an `if __name__ == "__main__"` block that invokes pytest on themselves, so they work either way.

+For part 2, please look into branch `broken-backtest`